seerge/g-helper/docs/README.md

 2. All performance modes can be fully customized (with fan curves and PPTs)
 3. Very lightweight and consumes almost no resources, doesn't install any services.
 Just a single exe to run
 4. Simple and clean native UI with easy access to all settings
+5. FN-Lock
-5. Doesn't need administrator privileges to run!
+6. Doesn't need administrator privileges to run (*)

 ## [:floppy_disk: Download App](https://github.com/seerge/g-helper/releases/latest/download/GHelper.zip)